Hurricane Daisy (1962): Meteorological history

 A Television Infrared Observation Satellite (TIROS) revealed the presence of a tropical disturbance east of the Leeward Islands on September 28.
 A reconnaissance aircraft flight into a system on the following day indicated that a tropical depression developed near 14.5°N, 48.9°W. The depression initially moved west-northwestward and remained disorganized for several days.
 In the early stages of the depression, the system appeared to have been located under minor vortices in the upper atmosphere, located within a strong east–to–west oriented trough.
 Approaching the Lesser Antilles, the system curved northwestward between two high pressure areas on September 30 and avoided landfall in the islands.
 By October 2, the depression strengthened into Tropical Storm Daisy.
 The trough dissipated on the following day, causing Daisy to resume its initial west-northwest motion.
 The storm intensified into a Category 1 hurricane later on October 3.
 Further deepening occurred, and by October 5, Daisy became a Category 2 hurricane.

 A nor'easter off the East Coast of the United States caused Daisy to curve northward on October 5.
 The storm briefly weakened to a Category 1 hurricane on October 6.
 Six hours later, it re-strengthened to a Category 2 hurricane; Daisy also attained its minimum barometric pressure of 965 mbar.
 Late on October 6, maximum sustained winds reached 110 mph (175 km/h), the highest in relation to the system.
 Daisy absorbed the nor'easter on October 6, after it weakened.
 Thereafter, Daisy began accelerating and cold sea surface temperatures weakened the storm back to a Category 1 hurricane on October 7..
-It briefly curved north-northwestward, before sharply turning east-northeastward in the Gulf of Maine.
-Early on October 8, Daisy made landfall near Yarmouth, Nova Scotia with winds of 75 mph (120 km/h).
-Several hours later, the storm transitioned into an extratropical cyclone.
+It briefly curved north-northwestward, before sharply turning east-northeastward in the Gulf of Maine and transitioning into an extratropical cyclone.
+Early on October 8, the extratropical storm made landfall near Yarmouth, Nova Scotia with winds of 75 mph (120 km/h).
 The remnants of Daisy re-emerged into the Atlantic Ocean and headed east-northeastward before dissipating south of Newfoundland on October 9.